The return value (the maximum) is already in $v0.

 Stack-based Linkage Convention.

-With QtSPIM, main and each subroutine can be placed in a separate file and separately loaded.
+With QTSPIM, main and each subroutine can be placed in a separate file and separately loaded.
 Use the "File" menu.
-Use the "Reinitialize and Load File" menu choice for main, and use "Load File" with the subroutines.
+Use the "Reinitialize and Load File" menu choice for main, and then use "Load File" with each subroutine.
+Check that the QTSPIM program counter starts points at main.
+(Look in Simulator/Run Parameters.)

-Here is a main that can be used with this subroutive.
+Here is a main that can be used with this subroutine.
 It has a prolog and epilog that follow the linkage convention.

 ## maxIntMain